eve1234/woscops/README.md

     });
 5. Update js/app.js to replace with your own private Parse ("Application_ID", "Javascript_Key") from your Parse dashboard for the app at:
 Parse.initialize("G9tIKERUlFyorzzQbnhw74tPPeu9FEOPDGc3qTvl", "xGYU8Jv5mdVK6q3zyd6APcfoi7JvInIeE8Qdfy6y");
+6. Copy config/global.json to config/local.json and add the Parse Application ID and Master Key to config/local.json
 X. Deploy to Parse cloud with "parse deploy".

 Acknowledgements